-(a) A quorum shall consist of a simple majority of all voting members of the Navajo Nation Council.

-(b) No resolution or motion of the Navajo Nation Council or its Standing Committee shall be passed or otherwise acted upon unless a quorum is present.
+- (a) A quorum shall consist of a simple majority of all voting members of the Navajo Nation Council. - (b) No resolution or motion of the Navajo Nation Council or its Standing Committee shall be passed or otherwise acted upon unless a quorum is present.
 When a quorum is present, any motion or resolution shall be passed if it receives a majority of all votes cast, unless a larger proportion than a simple majority has been properly stipulated in advance or required by Navajo Nation law.
 Only a vote in favor, oppose, or abstention shall be accepted; a delegate who fails to cast a vote shall be declared absent from the whole meeting.
-Any delegate who intentionally fails or refuses to cast a vote shall be declared absent from the nation the whole meeting.
-Any delegate of the Navajo Nation Council.
+Any delegate who intentionally fails or refuses to cast a vote shall be declared absent from the entire meeting, unless otherwise excused by the Speaker of the Navajo Nation Council.